Medpace Holdings Faces Class Action Lawsuit Reminder

 Source: Globenewswire

-- Class Action Reminder: The Schall Law Firm reminds investors of a class action lawsuit against Medpace Holdings (NASDAQ:MEDP) for violations of securities laws during the period from April 22, 2025, to February 9, 2026, with a deadline for participation set for June 5, 2026.
+- Class Action Notification: The Schall Law Firm reminds investors of a class action lawsuit against Medpace Holdings (NASDAQ:MEDP) for violations of §§10(b) and 20(a) of the Securities Exchange Act, concerning securities purchased between April 22, 2025, and February 9, 2026.

-- False Statements Allegations: The complaint alleges that Medpace made false and misleading statements during the class period, artificially inflating its stock price, which led to investor losses once the truth was revealed, indicating significant misrepresentation in the company's public statements.
+- False Statements Allegation: The complaint alleges that Medpace made false and misleading statements during the class period, artificially inflating its share price, which led to investor losses when the truth was revealed, indicating significant misrepresentation by the company.

 Trade with 70% Backtested Accuracy